jeertmans/DiffeRT2d/docs/source/jax_and_jaxtyping.md

 must be, e.g., two-dimensional.

 With [`jaxtyping`](https://docs.kidger.site/jaxtyping/),
-we provide both meaningful type hints we
-**all** our API, but also strong type checking at runtime[^2].
+we provide both meaningful type hints for every method in our API, as well as enforce strong type and dimensionality checking at runtime.

-[^2]: Thanks to just-in-time compilation, the overhead of runtime type checking is minimal and only performed once for each compiled version of a given function.
+Thanks to just-in-time compilation, the overhead of runtime type checking is minimal and only performed once for each compiled version of a given function.

-E.g., the following code indicates that function `my_function` takes a 2D array of floating-point values, `x`, and returns a 1D array whose length matches the first axis of the input array `x`.
+For example, the following code illustrates that function `my_function` takes a 2D array of floating-point values, `x`, and returns a 1D array whose length matches the first axis of the input array `x`.